 Become a Muslim Now

-If you believe there is only One God who should be worshipped, and no one/nothing else has that right but Him, and you believe Muahmmad, peace be upon him, was a messenger who brought the same message as all the prophets before him, then you are basically a Muslim.
+If you believe there is only One God who should be worshiped, and no one/nothing else has that right but Him, and you believe Muahmmad, peace be upon him, was a Messenger who brought the same message as all the Prophets before him, then you are basically a Muslim.

-To become a Muslim, simply declare the following:
+To become a Muslim, one has to simply declare the following: